Over recent years, a lot of Chinese manufacturers are trying to grab a piece of the cordless stick vacuum pie.

 Looking at the Roidmi documentation, it says there that a full charge will run for up to 50 minutes based on my tests.

 Take note that the figure is with suction only tools like the crevice tool at the default power mode.

-To get an accurate real-world figure, I charge the vacuum and run it with and without the powered tools until the battery is drained and get the figures from there.
+To get an accurate real-world figure, I charge the vacuum and run it with and without the powered tools until the battery is drained and get the statistics from there.